"To love yourself is to understand you don't need to be perfect to be good." ~ Unknown

 Even if you know that your self-esteem is low, pretend that it isn’t by taking excellent care of yourself.
 Eventually, your psyche catches up with your actions, until your entire being knows how extraordinary and valuable you are.

 Choose optimism over pessimism.
 Your hair may not be perfect, but maybe the brain underneath is sharper than most.
 Your legs may not be all muscle, but they get you where you need to go.
 You may not be rich, but you have a cozy bed and plenty to eat.

 It’s all too easy to fixate on the perceived shortcomings or unresolved issues in our lives.
 But indulging in negativity only serves to fuel it further, increasing your misery.
 When you sense yourself looking at the glass half-empty, consciously put yourself on a more positive track.
 Gratitude lists, affirmations (e.g. “I can do this,” “I am growing stronger every day,” “I am unique and beautiful.”) and doing service for others are some ways to elevate your emotional and spiritual mindset.

 Journal a positive moment daily.
 Make a point of finding at least one thing or experience in your day that brought you joy.
 It may be small or relatively insignificant, but if it gave you a lift, write it down!
 Putting a positive thought or incident in writing makes the good vibes last longer.

-On rough days, you can read back about all those moments of happiness and satisfaction, to remind yourself that feelings—whether heartening or painful—will always come and go.
+On rough days, you can read back about all those moments of happiness and satisfaction to remind yourself that feelings—whether heartwarming or painful—will always come and go.
 Use the good experiences to ground yourself in a more permanent foundation based on hope, faith and self-love.